How to Make Great Money as a Freelance Translator

-Translation Jobs vs Interpreting Jobs
+Translation Jobs vs. Interpreting Jobs

 Language Pairs

-Pick the two languages you know best to start.
-Make sure your resume and any professional profiles you create state the language pairs you’re qualified to work in.
+Language pairs consist of a source language and a target language.
+Translators work in language pairs.
+To start, pick the two languages you know best.
+Ensure your resume and any professional profiles you create state the language pairs you’re qualified to work in.

+Not all language pairs are created equally regarding supply, demand, and pay.
+The language pair or pairs you work in go a long way toward determining your earning potential.
 There might be a lot of demand for English to Spanish, but the supply is also very high.
 Spanish and French translators face a lot of competition, but there are also a lot of opportunities.

 Highest Paying Language Pairs

-The highest paying language pairs usually share these characteristics:
+The highest-paying language pairs usually share these characteristics:

 • A lot of business takes place between countries that speak the two languages